janjitsu/dotfiles/README.md

 - [ ] Enable vim folding
 - [ ] Save and restore vim sessions with tmux
 - [ ] Enable system copy-paste with tmux
+- [ ] Use geeknote to edit evernote on vim https://emmanuelbernard.com/blog/2017/03/28/evernote-and-vim/

 ***